MerginMaps/docs/src/dev/ce-migration/index.md

 New users can be created from Mergin Maps administration panel, by navigating to `<your_url>/admin`.
 :::

- 7. Make sure projects volume mounts in `docker-compose` file still match.
+ 7. Make sure projects volume mounts in `docker-compose` file still match (You can set up new volumes by following the [quick start guide](TODO:LINK)).
 Switch to new server version and postgres to at least version 12 (14 recommended) by running new docker containers:
 ```bash
 $ docker-compose -f docker-compose.yml up
 ```